salesforce/best/docs/content/docs/running-remotely.md

 [![Deploy Best Agent](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/agent)

+Alternatively, you can install the `@best/agent` package.
+You will also probably need the `@best/runner-headless` package so you can use the headless Chrome runner.

-Alternatively, you can install the `@best/agent` package, and then you can run the following command to start an agent:
+Once you have these installed, you can run the following command to start an agent:
 ```sh
 yarn best-agent
 ```